California Students Welcome Here

 Application Pathways for California Students

 California students may pursue a degree at Hiram directly out of high school or as a transfer student.
 Hiram College’s nursing curriculum provides students with top-notch nursing instruction that combines the best of the sciences, blended with The New Liberal Arts™ and humanities coursework that Hiram excels in … ensuring that nursing graduates are compassionate caregivers – who are clinically competent, ethically grounded and socially and culturally responsible.

 High School Applicants

 Students who enroll to Hiram directly out of high school will find the application process quick and easy.
 Hiram’s Nursing recruiter is on hand to assist through the process and students are encouraged to visit campus or take time to view our Virtual Tour to get a better view!

 Hiram College and the Nursing Program use a holistic review in determining admission.
 In addition to the general Hiram College admission requirements, it is recommended that students interested for direct admission to the nursing major have:

 - A 2.8 or higher high school GPA

 - An ACT composite score of 22, with a math and scientific reasoning sub-score of 22 or higher, or

 - Completion of high school Biology, Chemistry, and Algebra I and II with a grade of “B” or better

 Hiram College accepts transfer credits from most California four-year universities and community colleges.
 We work with students to develop a personalized transfer plan that fits their needs.
-Students who have less than one year of full-time college credit are required to submit a high school transcript and scores on the ACT or SAT Assessment.
+Students who have less than twelve credit hours of college coursework are required to submit a high school transcript and scores on the ACT or SAT Assessment.

 Courses Hiram generally accepts for credit are those courses in which students have earned a “C” or better and are comparable to courses offered at Hiram.
 Transfer students must complete the Hiram Core Requirements and a minimum of 45 semester hours at Hiram to receive a degree.

 California Merit Scholarship